hbroek/reken/documentation/developer-guide/chapter-4.md

 </nav>
 ```

-In this example we define four pages with the `main` tag.
-With its `data-route` attribute we specify the hash to access the page.
-With an empty `data-route` attribute we specify a default page that gets shown when there is no or empty hash on the url.
+In this example, we define four pages with the `main` tag.
+With its `data-route` attribute, we specify the hash to access the page.
+With an empty `data-route` attribute we set a default page that gets shown when there is no or empty hash on the url.

-In the `nav` tag we specify four links to get to navigate to a specific page.
-The url to navigate to a route page consists of the `data-route` value preceded by `#/`
+In the `nav`, tag we specify four links to navigate to a specific page.
+The URL to navigate to a route page consists of the `data-route` value preceded by `#/`

->Note Pages that are not active are not processed in the UI update cycle.
+>Note Not that inactive pages are not processed in the UI update cycle.

-Like the `data-if` attribute, the `data-route` value can be proceded by a classname.
-When a classname is specified the page is not hidden/shown but the class is added to the page which is currently routed.
+Like the `data-if` attribute, the `data-route` value can be proceeded by a class name.
+When a class name is specified, the page is not hidden/shown, but the class is added to the page which is currently routed.
 This can be useful to animate pages in view.

 **Example:**
 ```html